A New Approach to Physics of Nuclei: Epilogue

 \subsection{Acknowledgements}

 We thank V.~Braun, B.~L~ Ioffe, L.~Kisslinger, E.~E.~Saperstein and C.~M.~Shakin for fruitful discussions.
 We also thank G.~Stepanova for assistance in preparation of the manuscript.
-The authors acknowledge partial support by the Russian State Grant Scientific School RSGSS-3628.2008.2.
+The authors acknowledge the partial support by the RFBR grant 12-02-00158 and by the grant RSGSS - 4801.2012.2.

 \centerline{\bf Figure Captions}

 Fig.~1.
 Main contributions to the LHS of the vacuum sum rules -- Eq.~(19).
 Helix line stands for the correlator, solid lines denote the quarks, dotted lines stand for the quarks composing the scalar condensate.
 Figs.~$a$, $b$ and $c$ correspond to the contributions $A_0$, $B_3$ and $A_6$.